Letter from the Senior Leadership Team

-Because failure to comply with the antitrust laws can be extremely damaging to the Company and our employees, transactions that raise questions or concerns of an antitrust nature should be brought to the attention of the Legal Department or the Government Contracts and Compliance Department.
+Because failure to comply with the antitrust laws can be extremely damaging to the Company and our employees, transactions that raise questions or concerns of an antitrust nature should be brought to the attention of the Legal, Contracts, and Compliance Department.

 Federal and state laws have been enacted regarding fraud, waste and abuse in connection with government contracts.
 Some of these laws include whistleblower provisions designed to protect employees reporting illegal conduct to appropriate authorities, and they may also include provisions that allow the employee to receive a portion of a monetary recovery by the government.
-As outlined in our policies, suspected illegal conduct should be reported to the Ethics Hotlines [1-888-705-1505 (US)] and [0808-234-2973 (UK)]; www.HDTGlobal.ethicspoint.com, HDT Compliance Officers, HDT management (including the CEO, if appropriate), the Legal Department or to the appropriate federal or state authorities.
+As outlined in our policies, suspected illegal conduct should be reported to the Ethics Hotlines [1-888-706-1505 (US)] and [0808-234-2973 (UK)]; www.HDTGlobal.ethicspoint.com, HDT Compliance Officers, HDT management (including the CEO, if appropriate), the Legal, Contracts, and Compliance Department or to the appropriate federal or state authorities.

 We prefer that matters be first handled internally so that we have an opportunity to correct any identified problems.
 But if you feel that the Company has not been responsive to your complaints, the Company does not discourage employees from going directly to governmental authorities.
 We have a strict policy prohibiting retaliation against whistleblowers.

 By the terms of our U.S. Government prime and subcontracts, the Company agrees that the U.S. Government may examine selected business and financial records and cost data.
 Cooperation will be extended to designated U.S. Government representatives to facilitate timely and efficient performance of audits required by the contract.
 When employees are requested to furnish financial data to U.S. Government auditors, responses are to be approved and provided by Finance management.
-Release of other records and data requested by the U.S. Government shall be approved by appropriate functional or program management or by the Government Contracts and Compliance Department or the Legal Department.
+Release of other records and data requested by the U.S. Government shall be approved by appropriate functional or program management or by the Legal, Contracts, and Compliance Department.

 In addition to contractual reviews or audits, employees may be contacted by U.S. Government agents conducting civil or criminal investigations related to our work.
 Employees have the right to speak with investigators as well as the right to decline to be interviewed.
 Employees also have the right to consult with legal counsel before deciding to be interviewed and to defer any interview until that consultation can occur.
 Employees may control the location, time, and duration of any interview.
 If an employee decides to be interviewed, he or she must tell the truth.
 A false statement to a U.S. Government agent may constitute a felony.
-The Contracts and Compliance Department is available to provide additional information on this process.
-Any requests by agents for documents pertaining to our business should be referred to the Legal Department.
+The Legal, Contracts, and Compliance Department is available to provide additional information on this process.
+Any requests by agents for documents pertaining to our business should be referred to a Compliance Officer.

-If you have questions regarding U.S. Government audits and investigations, contact the Government Contracts and Compliance Department or the Legal Department.
+If you have questions regarding U.S. Government audits and investigations, contact the Legal, Contracts, and Compliance Department.

 Equal Employment Opportunity